Computer Information Systems (ITC) courses

 A study of the concepts, practices, processes, tools, techniques and resources used by information system (IS) project managers.
 The entire project life cycle will be covered from inception to close-out.
 The course will closely follow the framework of the Project Management Body of Knowledge (PMBoK).
 The course will focus on how to manage the scope, schedule, budget and risk of projects, with emphasis on information systems and information technology projects.

-CIS 732 Strategic IT PlanningPrerequisite: admission to the MS in Computer Information Systems program.
+ITC 732 Strategic IT PlanningPrerequisite: admission to the MS in Information Technology program.

 Introduction to fundamental issues of information system (IS) planning.
 Current theory and specific IS planning practices are studied.
 Emphasis on strategic implications of information technology, IS planning vis-a-vis strategic planning, development and maintenance of IS plans, analysis of organization information requirements, and prioritizing IS projects.
 Implications for business and technology trends and application of planning concepts to IS planning projects are examined.

-CIS 734 Staffing the Information Systems FunctionPrerequisite: admission to the MS in Computer Information Systems program.
+ITC 734 Staffing the Information Systems FunctionPrerequisite: admission to the MS in Information Technology program.

 Focus on current and emerging issues of recruitment, selection, training, motivation, retention and evaluation of IS staff.
 Issues include developing job descriptions, shifting demands for staffing, performance criteria, alternative approaches to training, alternative career tracks, and the role of personality types on performance.
 Influence of recent trends including downsizing, outsourcing, centralization and decentralization, and end-user computing will be examined.
 Current theory and specific practices are studied.
 Practical applications will be stressed.